backstage/backstage/docs/tutorials/using-backstage-proxy-within-plugin.md

    [access the API directly](../plugins/call-existing-api.md#issuing-requests-directly),
 1. you can create a [backend plugin](../plugins/backend-plugin.md) if you are implementing the API alongside your frontend plugin
 1. you can configure backstage to proxy to an already existing API.
-The third approach tends to be the most popular, since you likely already have an existing API, and it allows you to develop/deploy your API in any way you want.

 **Table of Contents**